 - Cut them in half and dunk them into the sides of each soup bowl so they soak up the goodness when served

-Again, I allow everyone to choose which one they desire because some love the soaking up and others prefer their foods to be served separate (i.e. my husband).
-When you have a family of 5 it’s easier to let everyone do as they wish so you can have a kumbaya moment at the table. 😉
+Again, I allow everyone to choose which one they desire.
+Some love the soaking up and others prefer their foods to be served separate (i.e. my husband).
+When you have a family of 5 it’s easier to let everyone do as they wish so you can have a cumbaya moment at the table. 😉

 Turkey Pot Pie Soup